 Mary Rita (Mersereau) McCarthy was born in Saint John, NB, into a large Acadian family.
 Always quick to learn, Rita easily made the transition from her native French to English once she started school.
 She graduated with honours from St. Vincent’s High School in 1946 and furthered her studies at Mount Carmel, again achieving honours.
-Following a stint with the Royal Bank, Rita met and married Arthur McCarthy in 1954 in Saint John, where they raised a family of six: Patrick, Maureen, Peter, Ann, Michael and Danny.
+Following a stint with the Royal Bank, Rita met and married Arthur McCarthy in 1954 in Saint John, where they raised a family of six: Peter, Ann, Michael, Daniel, Patrick and Maureen.

-Rita was highly regarded by all who knew her or of her good deeds, including parish priests Father O’Leary and Raymond Stack.
-She was honoured for her exceptional dedication to community service by the late educator and Member of The New Brunswick Legislature, George Jenkins.
+Rita was highly regarded by all who knew her or of her good deeds, including parish priests Father Eugene O’Leary and Father Raymond Stack.
+She was honoured for her exceptional dedication to community service by the late educator and and former member of The New Brunswick Legislative Assembly, George Jenkins.

 The McCarthys spent many happy years on Belleisle Bay, later including their 12 grandchildren.
 Although she was never one to seek recognition or thanks, Doris likened Rita to the biblical model of service, Dorcas, declaring Rita, “a virtuous woman.”